NMillard/learnings/domain-driven-design.md

 3. Structural
    If all members of the two objects match, they are the same

 Entities and value objects differ in the way they are tested for equality.
 Entities has equal identifiers whereas value objects has structural equality.

+### Domain Events

+A domain event is an event significant to the domain.
+Used to decouple bounded contexts, or, allow uni-directional references between contexts.
+Should be named in past tense due to it's something that has happend in the domain.
+Don't use domain classes to represent event data.
+Do use primitive types to represent event data.